Continuous-time trading and the emergence of probability: Applications

 \subsection{Points of increase}

-Let us say that $t\in(0,\infty)$ is a \emph{point of increase} for $\omega\in\Omega$ if there exists $\delta>0$ such that $\omega(t_1)\le\omega(t)\le\omega(t_2)$ for all $t_1\in((t-\delta)^+,t)$ and $t_2\in(t,t+\delta)$.
+Let us say that $t\in[0,\infty)$ is a \emph{point of increase} for $\omega\in\Omega$ if there exists $\delta>0$ such that $\omega(t_1)\le\omega(t)\le\omega(t_2)$ for all $t_1\in((t-\delta)^+,t]$ and $t_2\in[t,t+\delta)$.
 Points of decrease are defined in the same way except that $\omega(t_1)\le\omega(t)\le\omega(t_2)$ is replaced by $\omega(t_1)\ge\omega(t)\ge\omega(t_2)$.
 We say that $\omega$ is \emph{locally constant to the right of $t\in[0,\infty)$} if there exists $\delta>0$ such that $\omega$ is constant over the interval $[t,t+\delta]$.

-A slightly weaker form of the following corollary was proved directly (by adapting Burdzy's \cite{burdzy:1990} proof) in \cite{\CTI}. \begin{corollary} Typical $\omega$ have no points $t$ of increase or decrease such that $\omega$ is not locally constant to the right of $t$. \end{corollary}
+A slightly weaker form of the following corollary was proved directly (by adapting Burdzy's \cite{Burdzy:1990} proof) in \cite{\CTI}. \begin{corollary} Typical $\omega$ have no points $t$ of increase or decrease such that $\omega$ is not locally constant to the right of $t$. \end{corollary}

-This result (without the clause about local constancy) was established by Dvoretzky, Erd\H{o}s, and Kakutani \cite{dvoretzky/etal:1961} for Brownian motion, and Dubins and Schwarz \cite{dubins/schwarz:1965} noticed that their reduction of continuous martingales to Brownian motion shows that it continues to hold for all almost surely unbounded continuous martingales that are almost surely nowhere constant.
+This result (without the clause about local constancy) was established by Dvoretzky, Erd\H{o}s, and Kakutani \cite{Dvoretzky/etal:1961} for Brownian motion, and Dubins and Schwarz \cite{Dubins/Schwarz:1965} noticed that their reduction of continuous martingales to Brownian motion shows that it continues to hold for all almost surely unbounded continuous martingales that are almost surely nowhere constant.
 We will apply Dubins and Schwarz's observation in the game-theoretic framework. \begin{proof}[Proof of Corollary \ref{cor:increase}] Let us first consider only the $\omega\in\Omega$ satisfying $\omega(0)=0$.
-Theorem \ref{thm:main} and the Dvoretzky--Erd\H{o}s--Kakutani result show that typical $\omega$ have no points $t$ of increase or decrease such that $\omega$ is not locally constant to the right of $t$ and $\omega$ is not locally constant to the left of $t$ (with the obvious definition of local constancy to the left of $t$).
-A simple game-theoretic argument (as in \cite{\CTI}, Theorem~1) shows that the event that $\omega$ is locally constant to the left but not locally constant to the right of a point of increase or decrease is null.
+Consider the set $E$ of all $\omega\in\Omega$ that have points $t$ of increase or decrease such that $\omega$ is not locally constant to the right of $t$ and $\omega$ is not locally constant to the left of $t$ (with the obvious definition of local constancy to the left of $t$; if $t=0$, every $\omega$ is locally constant to the left of $t$).
+Since $E$ is time-superinvariant (cf.\ Remark~\ref{rem:time-superinvariance}), Theorem \ref{thm:main} and the Dvoretzky--Erd\H{o}s--Kakutani result show that the event $E$ is null.
+And the following standard game-theoretic argument (as in \cite{\CTI}, Theorem~1) shows that the event that $\omega$ is locally constant to the left but not locally constant to the right of a point of increase or decrease is null.
+For concreteness, we will consider the case of a point of increase.
+It suffices to show that for all rational numbers $b>a>0$ and $D>0$ the event that